ewolff/microservice-kafka/docker/README.md

 - Install Docker, see https://docs.docker.com/installation/
 - Install Docker Machine, see https://docs.docker.com/machine/#installation
 - Go to directory `microservice-kafka` and run `mvn package` there
+- If you want to use Docker Machine:
   - Execute `docker-machine create  --virtualbox-memory "4096" --driver virtualbox dev` .
 This will create a new environment called `dev`with Docker Machine.
 It will be virtual machine in Virtual Box with 4GB RAM.
   - Execute `eval "$(docker-machine env dev)"` (Linux / Mac OS X).
 You might need to set your shell: `eval "$(docker-machine env --shell bash dev)"`.
-For Windows it's
-    `docker-machine.exe env --shell powershell dev` (Windows,
-    Powershell) /  `docker-machine.exe env --shell cmd dev` (Windows, cmd.exe).
+For Windows it's `docker-machine.exe env --shell powershell dev` (Windows, Powershell) /  `docker-machine.exe env --shell cmd dev` (Windows, cmd.exe).
 Now the docker tool will use the newly created virtual machine as environment.
+- If you are running a local Docker installation on Windows or macOS, go to Preferences -> Advanced and make sure memory is set to 4 GB.
 - Change to the directory `docker` and run `docker-compose build`followed by `docker-compose up -d`.